olbotta/olbotta.github.io/pages/home.md

 public:: true

-- Hi, i'm Fabio Bottarelli, passionate about sound and music computing and NIME.
+- Hi! i'm Fabio Bottarelli and i love sound and music computing and NIMEs.
 -
 - # 🎓 where i studied
 	- Master degree in informatics @  [Università degli Studi di Milano](https://www.unimi.it) with a thesis on "*space-osc: an object-based augmented reality controller for sound spatialization in live performances*" advisor: [Federico avanzini](https://avanzini.di.unimi.it/), [Laboratorio di Informatica Musicale](https://www.lim.di.unimi.it/)